-Call it what you want: Heatwave, Hamsin or Sharav.
+Call it what you want: Heatwave, Hamsin or Sharav - 50 days of heat & dust.

 Hebrew: אקלים ומזג האוויר בישראל - שרב או חמסין

-The temperatures for the next few days are expected to reach 36 C in Tel Aviv and up to 40 C degrees in the Negev and Southern Israel.
+The temperature for the next few days is expected to reach into the high 30's in some parts and in Eilat, Tiberias and Beat Shean temperatures of 40+ C degrees are predicted.
 A Sharav or Hamsin prevails.

 What is a Hamsin?

 "Hamsin" is an Arabic word.
 You might see it spelled like this: khamsin, khamseen, khamaseen, chamsin or hamsin.
 The name originates from the Arabic word for 'fifty' - khamsin, or similarly in Hebrew - chamishim.
 It refers to a unique set of weather conditions mostly in the spring and early summer months.
-In short a "hamsin" is an oppressive, hot southerly or southeasterly, sandy wind blowing up from Egypt in spring.
+In short a "hamsin" is an oppressive, hot southerly or southeasterly, sandy wind blowing up from North Africa in the spring and summer months.
 There are approximately 50 days in a year when these weather conditions prevail in the Levant; North Africa and the Arabian Peninsula - hence the name.

-Even though it is hot the Hebrew word for hot - "cham" has nothing to do with the Arabic word "chamsin" .
-In Hebrew this weather condition is called a 'sharav' but in Israel it is commonly referred to by the Arabic name - chamsin.
+Even though the Hebrew word for hot is "cham" it has nothing to do with the Arabic word "chamsin" .
+In Hebrew this weather condition is called a 'sharav' but in Israel it is commonly referred to by the Arabic name - hamsin.

 Typically, in Israel, during a Sharav, temperatures can increase by 10° C within a few hours .
 This oppressive, dry heat is often accompanied by large amounts of dust.
 Be prepared if you are an allergy sufferer!
 Typically this weather condition lasts for a few days at a time.
 As soon as the Sharav breaks, the wind changes direction, and a cool sea breeze generally follows.
 Sometimes there is light rain too.